Comcast formally notifies Brussels of intention to bid for Sky

 LONDON: U.S. cable operator Comcast has formally notified the European Commission of its intention to bid for Britain's pay-TV group Sky , starting the clock on a review, a regulatory source told Reuters on Monday.

-Comcast is racing to get ahead of Rupert Murdoch's Twenty-First Century Fox in the battle to buy the European company, and the notification in Brussels is a key development.
+Comcast is racing to get ahead of Rupert Murdoch's Twenty-First Century Fox in the battle to buy the European company, and the notification in Brussels is a key requirement.

+The Commission can clear the 22 billion-pound (US$30 billion) bid with or without conditions or it can open a four-month investigation if it has serious concerns about the deal.
+The deadline for a decision is June 14.

 Comcast made its bid formal in April and the notification in Brussels starts the clock on the regulatory review.
-It is keen to show Sky's investors that it can get through the regulatory process quickly, unlike Fox which has faced repeated delays.
+It is keen to show Sky's investors that it can get through the regulatory process quickly, unlike Fox which has faced repeated delays since it first agreed a takeover of Sky in December 2016.

+Fox has offered a raft of remedies to gain regulatory approval, such as protecting the independence and funding of Sky's news division.

-The original combination has also been further complicated by Fox’s agreement to sell many of its TV and film assets to Walt Disney Co , including its stake in Sky, for US$52 billion (37.3 billion pounds).
+The original Fox-Sky combination has also been further complicated by Fox’s agreement to sell many of its TV and film assets to Walt Disney Co , including its stake in Sky, for US$52 billion (37 billion pounds).

+Comcast has so far made the higher offer, at 12.50 pounds a share compared with Fox's 10.75 pounds.
+Investors in Sky expect Fox to return with a higher offer if it can secure approval from Britain's media secretary, who is reviewing that bid.

 The regulatory source declined to be named because the process is not public.
 Comcast declined to comment.